Parameter-free prediction of irradiation defect structures in tungsten at room temperature using stochastic cluster dynamics: Physical model of irradiation damage

 \subsubsection{Cluster size distribution}

-While the total number of Frenkel pairs per PKA is the starting point of the defect insertion process, another key piece of information concerns the sizes of the defect clusters inserted in the simulation volume with every displacement cascade.
+While the total number of Frenkel pairs per PKA is the starting point of the defect insertion process, another key piece of information concerns the sizes of the defect clusters inserted in the simulation volume by each displacement cascade.
 Detailed studies based on MD simulations have suggested that cluster sizes follow a universal scaling law independent of PKA energy \cite{sand2013high,mason2019atomistic}.
-This is substantiated by recent results by Byggmastar et al.\ \cite{byggmastar2025four} including cascades with PKA energies up to 2 MeV.
+This is supported by recent results by Byggmastar \etal~\cite{byggmastar2025four} including cascades with PKA energies up to 2 MeV.
 The normalized histograms based on the full dataset are shown in Figure \ref{fig:barchart} for vacancy, Fig.\ \ref{vac-dist}, and SIA, Fig.\ \ref{sia-dist}, clusters.
-We have fitted the distributions to inverse power laws with scaling $\sim k^2_c=\frac{4}{l^2}$$ where $l$ is the thickness of the irradiated film.
-The reaction rate between a 1D-moving species $i$ (e.g., a single-interstitial) and an immobile object $j$ (a vacancy, vacancy cluster, or another SIA cluster) is written as \cite{huang2019rates}:

-where $D_i$ is the diffusivity of (mobile) species $i$, $r_i$ and $r_j$ are the interaction radii of the two reacting species, and $C_i$ and $C_j$ are their respective concentrations.
-Note that, for low values of $C_j$, the above rate closely resembles that of the 3D-3D case.
-After Huang and Marian \cite{huang2019rates}, due to their extremely low interaction cross-section, the reaction rate between two one-dimensionally migrating species reactions (e.g., single SIA reacting with one another) is neglected in this work.
+We have fitted the distributions to inverse power laws with scaling $\sim$$n^{S}$, where $n$ is the number of point defects in the cluster and $S$ is the scaling exponent.
+As the plots show, the exponents are $-1.6$ and $-1.8$ for vacancy and SIA clusters, denoted as $V_n$ and $I_n$, respectively.
+We use these values in our simulations to allocate the number Frenkel pairs generated by each PKA using the damage correlations in eqs.\ \eqref{eq:corr} to defect clusters, until the total number of defects per cascade is fully apportioned. \begin{figure}[htp!]